kshaffer/cognition/week5.md

 ## Final reassessments

-Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*
+Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week.
+Each video is worth two points, each concept map connection is worth one point.
+Instructions are the same as for the regular Week 3 and 4 assignments.
+You may choose any combination of videos and/or concept map relationships, and you may choose any concepts on the core concepts list for all four weeks, and submit them in the same "Final Reassessments" dropbox on D2L.

+*Ther is no collaboration allowed, and no further reassessments allowed for these.*

 ## Learning objectives